Merkanto/fend-project-memory-game/README.md

 * The "Memory Game" background image is from Pixabay.com.
 Here is the link for the image: https://pixabay.com/en/puzzle-last-part-joining-together-3223941/
 * For this game project I was used Google Fonts "Bangers" and "Permanent Marker".
 Here are the links separated by comma: https://fonts.google.com/specimen/Bangers, https://fonts.google.com/specimen/Permanent+Marker

+## Bugs that I know:

+* A restart button allows the player to reset the game board, the timer, and the star rating.
+* Game displays the current number of moves a user has made.

 ## Author

 Front-End Nanodegree Program ninja student: Miroslav Zhelezchev and a little help from the Udacity team.